 317 Baronne St.

-The NOPSI Hotel was previously the headquarters for the city’s gas, electric, and transportation provider, New Orleans Public Service Inc. Today, the hotel contains two bars. underCURRENT, the lobby bar, offers up the classic daiquiri.
-Above the Grid, the rooftop bar, puts forward its take on a banana daiquiri, with Cachaca, a fermented spirit made from sugar cane, ginger, lime, banana, and coconut whip.
+The NOPSI Hotel was previously the headquarters for the city’s gas, electric, and transportation provider, New Orleans Public Service Inc. Visit Above the Grid, the rooftop bar, for forward its take on a banana daiquiri, with Cachaca, a fermented spirit made from sugar cane, ginger, lime, banana, and coconut whip.

 133 N. Carrollton Ave.